michaelssavage/plantbassd/posts/fresh-juice/raw-voltage-25-5-22.md

 There is further dual combat on the intensifying and rolling electro number that is ‘Faandulum’ as My Boyfriend & Vulcan manage to keep up to speed with the now distinct Raw Voltage chaos.

 The Deserter does exactly that on ‘My Whole Life Right Here’, leaving you in the wake of his turbulent electro might.
 The Argentinian teases with some momentary bliss at the breakdown before returning to the destructive panel that the track initialized with.
-CLUB SP33D merchant Zpectrum brings some club filtering to a familiar Nelly trackon ‘Hottt’.
+CLUB SP33D merchant Zpectrum brings some club filtering to a familiar Nelly track on ‘Hottt’.
 An electro whirlwind of the R&B hit that rides high on its snappy hats and acidic channeling.
 Saigg’s ‘Swift Garden’ is another tunnel-chasing rager that leans heavy on the acidic bass lines and 808 hits.

 Salush merges a footworking beat with more rumbling electro bass on ‘Hot as Fuck’.
 A change in sound direction from the preceding electro and ghetto numbers as the German steps on the juke.